benthetechguy/miscprograms/minecraft-launcher-arm/INSTALL.md

 `-Dorg.lwjgl.librarypath=/opt/minecraft/lwjgl3arm32`

-All releases and snapshots past 1.16.5 will not run.
+All releases and snapshots past 1.16.5 will not run on 32 Bit ARM due to lack of Java 16.

 Example: